GEO-IASS/multispectralcompression/README.md

-# multispectralcompression
+# Multispectral and hyperspectral imagery compression

-These are brainstorming notes for requirements for an image format for lossless multispectral and hyperspectral images.
+These are brainstorming notes for requirements for an image format for lossless compression of multispectral and hyperspectral images.

-Use cases:
+## Use cases
 * Archiving satellite imagery
 * Viewing satellite imagery in desktop GIS tools
 * Rendering satellite imagery in web tools
 * Processing satellite imagery in analysis tools

-Required features:
+### Other potential use cases
+* Compressing remote sensing data before transmission
+* Archiving medical imagery
+* Archiving scientific imagery

+## Requirements

+### Required features for the algorithm and the file format
-* support for multiple spectral channels
+* support for multiple channels
 * support for lossless compression
 * support for 8 bit (uint8) and 16 bit (uint16) data.
 * support for metadata: